-- 3. Introduction: - a.
+3. Introduction:

+a.
 How will you grab the audience's attention?
 (What is your main claim?)

-Ever wonder why there are so many wasteful people in the world?
-There are wasteful people in the world BECAUSE people do not eat what is provided in front of them. - b.
+Ever wonder why there are so many judgmental people in the world?
+Just because other people don't behave how we do does not mean they are wrong or rude or stupid.

+b.
 How will you focus your rant?
 (Transitions)